Office of Sponsored Programs

 Mathematical & Physical Sciences Directorate (MPS):

-The Rowan SAN environment consists of a tiered storage architecture with two redundant data centers: The Memorial Data Center and the North Data Center.
+The Rowan Enterprise SAN environment consists of a tiered storage architecture with two data centers: The South Data Center and the North Data Center.

 Tier-4 storage is comprised of tape backups performed daily using HP Data Protector.
 There are redundant tape libraries and backup software hosts, one in each data center.

-If a data center is lost, services and applications can be restored in the other data center with the strategic use of VMWare and HP’s Continuous Access technologies.
+If a data center is lost, services and applications can be restored in the other data center.
 For additional disaster recovery, tape restores can be performed from the tape backup library.

 The following websites provide additional information: